First Opium War: Opium trade

 In the early 19th century, American merchants joined the trade and began to introduce opium from Turkey into the Chinese market—this supply was of lesser quality but cheaper, and the resulting competition among British and American merchants drove down the price of opium, leading to an increase in the availability of the drug for Chinese consumers.
 The demand for opium rose rapidly and was so profitable in China that Chinese opium dealers (who, unlike European merchants, could legally travel to and sell goods in the Chinese interior) began to seek out more suppliers of the drug.
 The resulting shortage in supply drew more European merchants into the increasingly lucrative opium trade to meet the Chinese demand.
-In the words of one trading house agent, "[Opium] it is like gold.
+In the words of one trading house agent, "[Opium] is like gold.
 I can sell it anytime."
 From 1804 to 1820, a period when the Qing treasury needed to finance the suppression of the White Lotus Rebellion and other conflicts, the flow of money gradually reversed, and Chinese merchants were soon exporting silver to pay for opium rather than Europeans paying for Chinese goods with the precious metal.
 European and American ships were able to arrive in Guangzhou with their holds filled with opium, sell their cargo, use the proceeds to buy Chinese goods, and turn a profit in the form of silver bullion.
 This silver would then be used to acquire more Chinese goods.
 While opium remained the most profitable good to trade with China, foreign merchants began to export other cargoes, such as machine-spun cotton cloth, rattan, ginseng, fur, clocks, and steel tools.
 However, these goods never reached the same level of importance as narcotics, nor were they as lucrative.